CSC4360Project2/Project-2-Virtual-Marketplace/README.md

 ## Overview

-Welcome to our Virtual Marketplace for Digital Art project repository! it is a mobile application designed to empower artists by providing a platform to showcase and sell their digital artwork.
+Welcome to our Virtual Marketplace for Digital Art project repository!
+It is a mobile application designed to empower artists by providing a platform to showcase and sell their digital artwork.
 This app will enable buyers to explore digital art collections, chat with artists for inquiries or commissions, and complete purchases in a secure and user-friendly environment.
 By integrating essential features such as buyer profiles, real-time messaging, and secure payment systems, the project aims to create a thriving virtual ecosystem for digital art enthusiasts.

 ## Group Members: